shirsig/aux-addon/README.md

 - A price value without explicit denotations will count as gold. (e.g., 10.5 = 10g50s)
 - Price values can contain decimals. (e.g., 1.5g = 1g50s)
 - Right-clicking an item in the inventory listing will start a search.
-- Right-clicking a bag item will select it in the listing.
+- Dragging an inventory item to the search box or alt-clicking it will select it in the listing.
 - In the listing of bids/buyouts a red price is undercutting stack/unit price.
 - Clicking an entry in the in the listings of bids/buyouts of existing auctions will undercut with your bid stack/buyout unit price.
 - Double-click in the bids/buyouts listings will also match the stack size.